CasperN/silica/Design.md

      2. Enumerate the ways where the implementation has diverged from the design.
      3. For each divergence, propose whether the design or implementation should be updated, based on the values of the language.
      4. Apply the design review checklist, step by step, and note what changes need to be made.
-  4. Begin a roadmap to bring the implementation closer to the intended design
+  4. Think through implementatino steps to bring the implementation closer to the intended design.
-     1. Enumerate the work items, both large and small, that should be in a roadmap
+     1. Enumerate the outstanding work items that should be in a roadmap.
+Each work item should be an independent but end-to-end-testable language feature, such as "anonymous effects", "structs", or "last use analysis".
+     2. For each work item, think through what changes are required to implement them.
-     2. Identify dependencies and interactions between work items.
-If two items are interdependent, they should be broken into smaller work items.
+        1. Identify dependencies and interactions between work items.
+        2. If implementation will reveal that two items are interdependent, they should be broken into smaller work items.
-     3. Ensure work item dependencies form a directed acyclic graph (DAG) and then identify which items are unblocked and may be worked on first.
+        3. Ensure work item dependencies form a directed acyclic graph (DAG).
 If there are cycles, break up the work items into smaller pieces.
+        4. Repeat this subsection as needed to get a verified DAG of implementable work items.
-     4. Of the unblocked work items, decide which should come first, consider ease of implementation and importance to the long term goals.
+     3. Of the unblocked work items, decide which should come first, consider ease of implementation and importance to the long term goals.
 Prioritize progress and momentum.
 Delay non-essential features.
-     5. For the items to be worked on first, break them up into small commit-sized work items, following TDD best practices.
+     4. For the items to be worked on first, break them up into small commit-sized work items, following TDD best practices.
 Each commit should introduce just 1-3 unit tests, (see ast.rs for examples) and the associated tested feature.
-     6. Organize the above into a roadmap and proposal for next steps
+     5. Organize the above into a roadmap and proposal for next steps
   5. Having followed these steps, reflect on these onboarding instructions and your thinking
      1. Check your previous thinking.
 Enumerate corrections.
      2. Critique these onboarding instructions.
 What steps should be expanded or added to better explore the language?
      3. List out your changes to the onboarding instructions
      4. Follow your new instructions.
+  6. Organize your thoughts, apply any corrections, gather your questions, and present your work to the user.

 **Useful Search Terms:** "algebraic effects existential types", "linear types lifetimes", "affine types resource management", "scoped effect handlers", "effect tunneling", "SSA for coroutines", "definite assignment analysis", "immovable types language design", "continuation passing style compilation", "LLVM coroutine intrinsics", "Rust MIR borrow checking", "output reference types", "guaranteed copy elision semantics", "effect handlers driving computation", "asynchronous algebraic effects", "flow sensitive type systems owned types", "typestate analysis implementation", "Hindley-Milner overloading".